peymanshahidi/greg2sol/readme.md

 *******************************************************************************
 ## Test Materials
-The file `greg2sol_test.do` gives three examples to illustrate different use cases of `greg2sol` in Gregorian to Solar Hijri conversion.
-To run the test examples, follow these steps:
+The file `greg2sol_test.do` in the current repository gives three examples to illustrate different use cases of `greg2sol` in Gregorian to Solar Hijri conversion.
+To test the command follow these steps:

 &nbsp; 1.
 Download `greg2sol_test.do` from the current repository.

 &nbsp; 2.
-Install the `greg2sol` command as instructed above (lines 15 to 17 of the `greg2sol_test.do` script do this for you).*

-&nbsp; 3.
-Run the examples in the bottom half of the `greg2sol_test.do` script one at a time.

-*: All examples use the test dataset `IRR_USD_histExRate.dta`, which can be found at the current repository.
-During the installation of the command, a copy of this dataset is temporarily copied into your working directory to ensure that the examples run smoothly.
-If you wish to skip the installation step, please make sure that a copy of `IRR_USD_histExRate.dta` exists in your present working directory for the rest of the code to work.
+Run the script!

+The script comprises two sections.
+The first installs `greg2sol` and copies a test dataset into your current working direcotry.
+The second contains three test examples.

 *******************************************************************************